paprika0741/paprika0741.github.io/content/publication/conference-paper/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Bei Ouyang
+  - Shengyuan Ye
+  - Liekang Zeng
+  - Tianyi Qian
-  - admin
+  - Jingyi Li
-  - Robert Ford
+  - Xu Chen

 # Author notes (optional)
 author_notes: